About Copyright Collaborative

 - To assist artists and creative businesses to incorporate practices into their businesses which will deter infringement

-- To create a movement with the assistance and voices of its members to condemn intellectual property theft
+- To create a movement with the assistance and voices of our members to condemn intellectual property theft

-- To do all of the above at reasonable cost to its members
+- To do all of the above at reasonable cost to our members

 ABOUT EMILY DANCHUK